GeoCat/REST-Flask-boostrap/README.md

 API10 = Api(BLUEPRINT, prefix=PREFIX)
 ```

-Therefore the actual URL for the endpoint will be something like `http://localhost:5001/api/v1.0/welcome`
+Therefore, the actual URL for the endpoint will be something like `http://localhost:5001/api/v1.0/welcome`

 For more information about Flask Blueprints read [here](http://flask.pocoo.org/docs/0.12/blueprints/).

 # Webargs

-There are 10 milion ways to check arguments and requests being passed to Flask,
+There are a zillion ways to check arguments and requests being passed to Flask,
-even Flask-Restful has amazing stuff but `Webargs` is very simple and
+even Flask-Restful has amazing stuff, but `Webargs` is very simple and
-gets the job done integrated on the classes from Flask-Restful
+gets the job done integrated on the classes from Flask-Restful without explicit coding.

 Webargs docs are [here](https://webargs.readthedocs.io/en/latest/).